New Netherlander: Language

-Though Dutch was the official language, and likely the lingua franca of the province, it was but one of many spoken there, as many as eighteen by the 1630s.
+Though Dutch was the official language, and likely the lingua franca of the colony, it was but one of many spoken there, as many as eighteen by the 1630s.
 The Algonquin language had many dialects.
 Walloons and Huguenots tended to speak French.
 Scandinavians brought their tongues, as did the Germans.
 Africans may have spoken their mother tongues as well.
 English was on the rise to become the vehicular language in world trade, and settlement by individuals or groups of English-speakers started early.
 The arrival of refugees from New Holland in Brazil may have brought more Portuguese, Spanish, and Judaeo-Spanish speakers.
 Commercial activity in the harbor, which included pirateering, could have been transacted simultaneously in any of a number of tongues.
 In some cases people Batavianized their names to conform with the Dutch vernacular and official language, which also greatly influenced place naming.

 English language speakers mostly arrived from New England and Long Island.
 In mid-seventeenth century, for political and religious unrest in England, emigrated to the Atlantic coast of North America, numerous Protestant Puritans, who settled in New Amsterdam.
-Among the early English settlers were two religious leaders, Anabaptist Lady Deborah Moody in 1645 and Anne Hutchinson, who took refuge in the province, as well as Elizabeth Hallet (née Fones), niece of Massachusetts Governor John Winthrop, who sought refuge from religious persecution.
+Among the early English settlers were two religious leaders, Anabaptist Lady Deborah Moody in 1645 and Anne Hutchinson, who took refuge in the colony, as well as Elizabeth Hallet (née Fones), niece of Massachusetts Governor John Winthrop, who sought refuge from religious persecution.